elephantscale/es-training-new/cybersecurity-common/slides/Threat-Modeling.md

 Notes:

 * Attackers can spoof remote machines at a variety of levels of the network stack.
 These spoofing attacks can influence your code's view of the world as a client, server, or peer.
 They can spoof ARP requests if they're local, they can spoof IP packets to make it appear that they're coming from somewhere they are not, and they can spoof DNS packets.
 DNS spoofing can happen when you do a forward or reverse lookup.
 An attacker can spoof a DNS reply to a forward query they expect you to make.
 They can also adjust DNS records for machines they control such that when your code does a reverse lookup (translating IP to FQDN) their DNS server returns a name in a domain that they do not control—for example, claiming that 10.1.2.3 is update.microsoft.com.
 Of course, once attackers have spoofed a machine, they can either spoof or act as a man-in-the-middle for the processes on that machine.
 Second-order variants of this threat involve stealing machine authenticators such as cryptographic keys and abusing them as part of a spoofing attack.
 * Attackers can also spoof at higher layers.
 For example, phishing attacks involve many acts of spoofing.
-There's usually spoofing of e-mail from “your” bank, and spoofing of that bank's website.
+There's usually spoofing of e-mail from "your" bank, and spoofing of that bank's website.
 When someone falls for that e-mail, clicks the link and visits the bank, they then enter their credentials, sending them to that spoofed website.
 The attacker then engages in one last act of spoofing: They log into your bank account and transfer your money to themselves or an accomplice.
 (It may be one attacker, or it may be a set of attackers, contracting with one another for services rendered.)

 ---